truongpham17/Carhub-employee/README.md

 yarn android
 ```

-Start backend services, if the screen status is: Connect success! -> setup success
+Start backend services, connect to server success if the screen status is: Connect success!

-## Deployment

-Create your own branch before coding
-Deploy to your branch, and create merge request and assign to @truongpham17

 ## Authors